The Green Men: 2023–2024 season

-NHL relationship with the duo
+NHL reaction

 According to Hockey Night in Canadas Hot Stove Panel, the Green Men received a warning from the NHL that the acts that they were committing needed to be "toned down" at future games.
 More specifically, they have been asked not to touch the glass of the penalty box or perform handstands against it anymore.
 There has been no confirmation as to whether or not the NHL contacted Forsyth and Sullivan directly, or whether the Nashville Predators filed a complaint towards the league during the 2011 playoffs.
 Although the Hockey Night in Canada analysts have different perspectives towards Forsyth and Sullivan, Eric Francis said he believes that the Green Men are paying fans and have a right to be there.
 "They have done nothing wrong.
 All they're doing is adding to the ambiance and the atmosphere of a game, which is what makes a game so fun... a stadium so fun."
 A Facebook group has been set up to save the duo and to ensure that they keep doing what they're doing.

-After the first game in the Canucks' conference semifinal series of the 2024 Stanley Cup playoffs against the Edmonton Oilers, the Oilers reportedly filed a formal complaint to the NHL about the duo holding up a sign in the penalty box glass referring to Evander Kane’s gambling allegations and the duo reportedly got banned from attending the remainder of the playoff series.
+After the first game in the Canucks' conference semifinal series of the 2024 Stanley Cup playoffs against the Edmonton Oilers, the Oilers reportedly complained to the NHL about the duo holding up a sign in the penalty box glass referring to Evander Kane's gambling allegations; the duo were reportedly banned from attending the remainder of the playoff series.